Transparent Pricing for Collaborative Bitcoin Security

 Collaborative security and key agency

-A middle path: client control with professional structure.
+A middle path: client control with professional structure (key agency).
 Reduce avoidable single points of failure, document continuity, and support authorized workflows without surrendering unilateral control.

 Cost: 1% annually to start, stepping down over time